 Investors have to look at the numbers to avoid bad decisions.
 Our analysis of Netflix bears out that Netflix shares clearly are a risky proposition at these valuation levels.
 Granted, Netflix’ issues are not immediately visible as pointed out in this article.
 You have to look at all the numbers to get a good picture.

-In order to always get a clear and objective picture of a company’s financial performance we have designed the Ziggma Company Performance Scores.
-Drawing on decades of experience as financial analysts and big data analytics we compute our Ziggma CP Scores daily for all publicly traded US companies with a market capitalization greater than $100m.
-The Ziggma CP Scores are the product of continuous analysis of over 30 fiancial ratios and variables, with industry-specific customization (cost/income for banking, FFO for REITs etc.).
-Learn more about Ziggma’s Company Performance Scores on Ziggma.
+In order to always get a clear and objective picture of a company’s financial performance we have designed the Ziggma Stock Scores.
+Drawing on decades of experience as financial analysts and big data analytics we compute our Ziggma Stock Scores daily for all publicly traded US companies with a market capitalization greater than $100m.
+The Ziggma Stock Scores are the product of continuous analysis of over 30 financial ratios and variables, with industry-specific customization (cost/income for banking, FFO for REITs etc.).
+Learn more about Ziggma’s Stock Scores on here.

-Try Ziggma for free and check out how your favorite stocks do in our Company Performance Score.
+Try Ziggma for free and check out how we score your favorite stocks.